Volume II No. 4

 Q: Can Beta Glucan act as an Adjuvant to make other Substances better in combination?

 A: Yes.
-Numerous studies indicate Beta Glucan, when combined with other substances, particularly antifungals, or pharmaceuticals, can act as an adjuvant to make the combination stronger than either ingredient acting independently.
+Numerous studies indicate Beta Glucan, when combined with other substances, particularly antifungals, or pharmaceuticals including vaccines, can act as an adjuvant to make the combination stronger than either ingredient acting independently.

 Q: Can Beta Glucan be used as a vaccine delivery system?